Joseon Army: Northern campaigns

+Yi In-jwa's Rebellion

+Yi In-jwa attempted a coup d'état in March 1728 by a coalition of the radical faction of the Namin and the excluded Soron faction.
+After the death of King Gyeongjong and the ascension of King Yeongjo to the throne, the position of the Noron faction was restored, and Soron, who had instigated the rebellion under the pretext of protecting King Gyeongjong, was punished and excluded from power.
+Shortly after ascending to the throne, Yeongjo pursued a policy of equal recruitment, believing that factional strife was detrimental to the country's development.
+In response, the radical faction of the Soron group justified their rebellion by raising suspicions about the circumstances of King Gyeongjong's death and claiming that King Yeongjo was not the legitimate heir of King Sukjong, thereby securing their power.
+The rebellion began on March 15 when Yi In-jwa captured Cheongju Castle.
+The rebel forces, marching toward Hanyang (present-day Seoul), were defeated by the royal army, and the support from the Yeongnam and Honam regions was also suppressed by local forces, leading to the suppression of the rebellion.

-Hong Gyeong-Rae's Rebellion
+Hong Kyŏngnae's Rebellion

 By the 19th century, royal relatives controlled the royal court through weak kings causing the military to weaken further.
-Hong Gyeong-Rae led an insurrection of Yangban and impoverished farmers who were unhappy with their treatment by the central government and oppressive taxation.
+Hong Kyŏngnae led an insurrection of former Yangban and impoverished farmers who were unhappy with their treatment by the central government and oppressive taxation.
 At its height, the rebellion controlled most of the area north of the Cheongcheon River, including the fortified town of Jeongju, to withstand invasions from Manchuria (part of the Qing Empire).
 Whenever the rebels took over a district, they opened the government granaries and distributed the grain to the people.
-However, the insurgents suffered disastrous defeats in the battles of Pine Grove and Four Pine Field and forced the rebels to withdraw to Jeongju, which came under siege by government forces.
-The rebellion was put down a few months later, on May 29, when the government forces breached the town wall with a gunpowder charge.
-Thousands of people caught up in the uprising, including boys as young as 10, were executed.
-Hong Gyeong-Rae died in the fighting.
+However, the insurgents suffered disastrous defeats in the battles of Pine Grove and Four Pine Field and forced the rebels to withdraw to Jeongju, which came under a two months-long siege by government forces.
+The rebellion was put down a few months later, on May 29, when the government forces breached the town wall with a gunpowder charge exploded under the wall through mining.
+Thousands of people caught up in the uprising, including boys older than 10, were executed.
+All women and boys under 10 were enslaved.
+Hong Kyŏngnae died in the fighting.
 Other rebel leaders were also killed in battle or executed.